hangerrits/HomeAssistant-Alfen-load-balancing/README.md

 For 3 phases charger on 16A group in an installation of 3*25A

+Writes to charger whenever max_charger_current changes, and each 5 minutes so that the value stays active and prevent the charger to fall back to safe current

 # Prerequisites
 - DSMR reader add on: https://github.com/sanderdw/hassio-addons/tree/master/dsmr_reader
 - Mosquitto broker add on: https://github.com/home-assistant/addons/tree/master/mosquitto